dkharazi/clv/README.md

 3. Improving the CLV of existing, retained customers
 4. Decreasing the riskiness of the customer portfolio

 Marketing departments shouldn't lose sight of these higher-level, fundamental objectives.
+Specifically, companies should invest in the three major customer-based strategies: customer acquisition, customer retention, and customer development.
 Some companies will fail to address these objectives by assigning a single, average value to represent the CLV of all of their customers.
 By doing this, those companies are assuming every customer behaves and is worth the same.

 # CLV Assumptions and Principles